Main navigation | Main content

 The case study assessment instrument utilizes a real-life situation that demonstrates the learner’s critical thinking and analytic ability.

-At the completion of the certificate, learners are asked to provide feedback on their perception, attitudes, levels of satisfaction regarding the certificate, and whether or not the goals of the certificate were achieved.
+At the completion of the certificate courses, learners are asked to provide feedback on their perception, attitudes, levels of satisfaction regarding the courses, and whether or not the goals of the certificate courses were achieved.
 This data is used to improve instruction.

 The goals of the assessment instruments include: